Skip to content

 Image of a woman with handbags

-At ReSEE, every one of our vintage pieces comes with a story.
+At ReSee, every one of our vintage pieces comes with a story.
 This is, in large part, thanks to our unmatched community of consignors.

 Though parting with such sartorial treasures may not be easy, the exceptional personal care we put into ensuring that they will go on to live a second (or, sometimes even, a third, fourth, or fifth) life offers a thrill — one rivaled only by that of the besotted shopper who adds them to her wardrobe.